BLsquared/ShovelKnightDST/_The Shovel Knight Readme.txt

 *Shovel Knight can only wear special armor, other armors will not be accepted!!*
 *Shovel Knight armor does not drop upon death*
-*Shovel Knight armor effects remain while ghost*
+*Shovel Knight armor effects remain while ghost* *Shovel Knight armor can cap a damaging attack based on its Damage Taken Amount, lower damage will still be normal*
 ===
 Stalwart Plate
 Prefab: "skarmorstalwartplate"